gulpjs/gulp/CONTRIBUTING.md

 ## chokidar: file watching

 `gulp.watch()` is using chokidar for file watching.
-It's actually wrapped in a small library on the gulp organisation, gulp-watcher.
+It's actually wrapped in a small library on the gulp organization, glob-watcher.

 - https://github.com/paulmillr/chokidar
 - https://github.com/gulpjs/glob-watcher